Virginia man filmed allegedly shooting drive-thru worker through car door pleads guilty

-CHESTERFIELD COUNTY, Va.
-(WRIC) – A man accused of shooting and injuring a fast food worker in Virginia pleaded guilty to two charges at an arraignment on Monday.
+A man accused of shooting and injuring a fast food worker in Virginia pleaded guilty to two charges at an arraignment on Monday.
+KTLA’s sister station WRIC reports.

 Jose Hernandez, 23, was arrested in connection with the shooting in November, several months after the incident occurred.